We care, for the better.

 Peterborough Kinship Care Support Service

-Adfam ran a pilot project funded by the Esmée Fairbairn Foundation to support kinship carers affected by the criminal justice system.
+Adfam is running a new project funded by BBC’s Children In Need to support kinship carers and the children they look after.
 Kinship carers are family members, most commonly grandparents, but also aunts, uncles, siblings and others, who take on the care of a child because the parents are unable to.